metrotranscom/doorway/tasks/import-listings/README.md

 yarn import:run
 ```

+There are also shortcut commands to run the import using established presets.
+Run `yarn import:run:local:dev` to import listings from a predetermined dev environment or `yarn import:run:local:prod` to import listings from a predetermined production environment.

 ## Docker

 Docker builds are handled automatically by AWS CodePipeline using the buildspec file in `ci/buildspec/build_import_listings.yml`, but you can manually build and run this task as a Docker image using the instructions below.

 ### Running unit tests

-From this directory, run this command to build an image that can run unit tests.
+From within this directory, run the command below to build an image that can run unit tests.
 This will build a local image named `doorway/import-listings` with the tag `test`.

 `docker build --target test -t doorway/import-listings:test .`